MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

     :::image type="content" source="media/enable-plugin-c4s.png" alt-text="Screenshot showing Copilot for Sales plugin.":::

-## Get sales data in the Copilot app
+## Get sales data in the Copilot chat

-With Copilot for Sales plugin in the Copilot app, you can summarize sales data, catch up on customer meetings, get sales insights and CRM data within the chat using natural language prompts.
-Use the Copilot app to:
+With Copilot for Sales plugin in the Copilot chat, you can summarize sales data, catch up on customer meetings, get sales insights and CRM data within the chat using natural language prompts.
+Use the Copilot chat to:

 -   Get summaries of opportunity and account records to stay up to date with overall status and recent changes of the records.
 For example: Show account summary for Fourth Coffee.